yoyoberenguer/Homing-missile/README.md

 - Pygame version >3
 - numpy >= 1.18
 - cython >=0.29.21 (C extension for python)
+- PygameShader>=1.0.8
 - A C compiler for windows (Visual Studio, MinGW etc)
 ---
 ## OPENMP for Linux and Windows

-The pip packages (including LINUX architectures i686 and x86_64), are build by default with multiprocessing for the CPU's shader.
 If you need to build the package without multiprocessing, you can change the flag OPENMP
 in the setup.py file such as :

 To build the package without multiprocessing (OPENMP=False)